UPPAALModelChecker/docs.uppaal.org/content/toolsAndAPI/file-formats.md

 ### Concrete simulation traces

-Concrete simulation traces are stored in <tt>.uctr</tt> files, which are written in a JSON-like syntax, making them easy to parse with external editors.
+Concrete simulation traces are stored in <tt>.uctr</tt> files, which are written in a JSON-like syntax, such that external editors can parse them.

 A <tt>.uctr</tt> file contains all transitions made in the simulation along with their delay in the <tt>transitions</tt> array.